siv2r/bip-frost-signing/README.md

 Plain public keys are byte strings of length 33 (often called _compressed_ format).
 In contrast, X-only public keys are 32-byte strings defined in [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki).

 FROST generates signatures that are verifiable as if produced by a single signer using a secret key _s_ with the corresponding public key.
-As a threshold signing protocol, the group secret key _s_ is shared among all _MAX_PARTICIPANTS_ participants using Shamir's secret sharing, and at least _MIN_PARTICIPANTS_ participants must collaborate to issue a valid signature.
+As a threshold signing protocol, the threshold secret key _s_ is shared among all _MAX_PARTICIPANTS_ participants using Shamir's secret sharing, and at least _MIN_PARTICIPANTS_ participants must collaborate to issue a valid signature.
 &emsp;&ensp;_MIN_PARTICIPANTS_ is a positive non-zero integer lesser than or equal to _MAX_PARTICIPANTS_
 &emsp;&ensp;_MAX_PARTICIPANTS_ MUST be a positive integer less than 2^32.

 In particular, FROST signing assumes each participant is configured with the following information:
 - An identifier _id_, which is an integer in the range _[0, MAX_PARTICIPANTS-1]_ and MUST be distinct from the identifier of every other participant.
 <!-- REVIEW we haven't introduced participant identifier yet.
 So, don't use them here -->
 - A secret share _secshare<sub>id</sub>_, which is a positive non-zero integer less than the secp256k1 curve order.
-This value represents the _i_-th Shamir secret share of the group secret key _s_.
+This value represents the _i_-th Shamir secret share of the threshold secret key _s_.
 In particular, _secshare<sub>id</sub>_ is the value _f(id+1)_ on a secret polynomial _f_ of degree _(MIN_PARTICIPANTS - 1)_, where _s_ is _f(0)_.
-- A Group public key _group_pk_, which is point on the secp256k1 curve.
+- A Threshold public key _thresh_pk_, which is point on the secp256k1 curve.
 - A public share _pubshare<sub>id</sub>_, which is point on the secp256k1 curve.

 > [!NOTE]